brunogarcia/nextjs-langchain-titanic-sqlite/README.md

 ## Description

-The main goal of both projects is to research about the LangChain library and the API of OpenAI using the Titanic SQLite database.
+The main goal of this project is to research about the [LangChain](https://python.langchain.com/) library and the [API of OpenAI](https://openai.com/blog/openai-api) using the Titanic SQLite database.

 ![How Is It Work?](how-is-it-work.png)